 Perfect for service-related industries such as financial and legal, though it could work for any service-related professions.
 Requires Beaver Builder or Elementor.

 Food and / health shop, health-related products even makeup and other beauty products would fit nicely in this starter.
 Requires either Beaver Builder or Elementor.
 Live demo here.

 This Elementor exclusive starter and one of the great Astra examples which are perfect for coaching professions, such as health, fitness, dance or yoga, business coaches, and other coaching or instructor-based services.
 Requires an Agency license.
 Click to access the live demo above.

 Travel blogging has been growing and growing for the last few years and shows absolutely no sign of stopping.
 With cheap air travel and more and more people taking a sabbatical to travel, there will be no shortage of travel blogs (and this Astra example fits perfectly in this niche).
 This template is different since it has a noticeable difference between its Beaver Builder and Elementor versions.
 The screenshot above shows the Beaver Builder version of the template.
 Requires an Agency license.

 We can't have a listing of Astra examples without featuring a photographer template.
 We love this one because it's a great showcase which makes it's selling through the photos which are displayed, keeping it minimal in the process.
 A Gutenberg exclusive template.
 See how beautiful this template is; you thought it was built with a page builder, didn’t you?
 Check out the demo above.

-Specialized for Wedding and can be reused for other similar events, this template is available for Beaver Builder, Elementor and Brizy.
+Specialized for Weddings and can be reused for other similar events, this template is available for Beaver Builder, Elementor and Brizy.
 Check out the Beaver Builder version demo above.

 Available for Beaver Builder, Elementor and Gutenberg.
-Check out Gutenberg version here, this is an excellent astra child theme if you want to build an online course.
+Check out the Gutenberg version here, this is an excellent Astra child theme if you want to build an online course.